-Don’t think of Farmer’s Fridge as an ordinary snack vending machine.
-You won't find any packaged snacks here.
-According to its website, it's really a veggie vending machine.
-Founder Luke Sanders stresses the importance of freshness in his machine's products.
+Don’t think of Farmer’s Fridge vending machine as an ordinary snack vending machine.
+You won’t find any packaged snacks here.
+According to its website, it’s really a veggie and fresh salads vending machine.
+Founder Luke Sanders stresses the importance of freshness in his machine’s products.

-Starting with salads and products that are made by hand each morning after the daily 5 AM delivery of vegetables and packaged in special glass jars, the salads are taken to Farmer's Fridge vending machines where they will be offered for sale.
-At 6 PM each evening, the products at Farmer's Fridge are discounted by $1.00.
-When the next day's delivery arrives, employees remove unsold products from the previous day, stocking the machine entirely with new product.
-Unsold product are donated to area homeless shelters.
+Starting with salads and products that are made by hand each morning after the daily 5 AM delivery of vegetables and packaged in special glass jars, the salads are taken to Farmer’s Fridge vending machines where they will be offered for sale.
+At 6 PM each evening, the products at Farmer’s Fridge are discounted by $1.00.
+When the next day’s delivery arrives, employees remove unsold products from the previous day, stocking the machine entirely with new product.
+Unsold product from the fresh salad vending machines are donated to area homeless shelters.

 These incredible products include a menu worthy of your favorite neighborhood eatery with salads, breakfast items, and protein pick me ups.
 For example,

 - Antioxidant Salad featuring mixed greens, goat cheese, mixed berries, almonds, carrot, sprouts and flaxseed with a balsamic vinaigrette

 - Detox Salad with organic kale, organic quinoa, sprouts, fennel, pineapple, blueberries, white beans and cider vinegar lemon dressing.